Advocacy

 Global Refugee Forum

 As part of its advocacy for the Global Compact on Refugees, UNHCR hosts a Global Refugee Forum every four years.
-This forum convene all sectors of society including national governments, corporates, refugees and civil society, in order to develop long term solutions for refugees and the countries that host them.
+This forum convene all sectors of society including national governments, companies, refugees and civil society, to develop long-term solutions for refugees and the countries that host them.

-UNHCR delivered the inaugural Global Refugee Forum in December 2019.
-More than 3,000 participants attended and commitments included more school places for refugee children, new government policies, resettlement, clean energy, infrastructure and better support for host communities and countries.
+UNHCR delivered the inaugural Global Refugee Forum in December 2019, with more than 3,000 participants attending and commitments including more school places for refugee children, new government policies, clean energy and better support for host communities and countries.
+Over 4,000 participants attended the Forum in 2023, which saw over 1,750 pledges made to support refugees and their host communities.

 National advocacy